Benefits

 336 hours (42 days)

-Virginia Sickness & Disability — On Jan 10th of each year, based on years of state service, eligible employees are credited with 8 to 10 workdays of sick leave and 4 to 5 workdays of family and personal leave.
-Short and long term disability benefits are provided by this plan after one year of employment.
-Disability benefits provide income protection if an employee is ill or injured and cannot work.
-Long term disability coverage begins after 6 months of short term disability and is available until age 65.
+Virginia Sickness & Disability — On January 10th of each year, based on years of state service, eligible employees are credited with 8 to 10 workdays of sick leave and 4 to 5 workdays of family and personal leave.
+Short and long term disability benefits are provided by this plan after one year of employment for a non-work related injury.
+Disability benefits provide income replacement if an employee is ill or injured and cannot perform the full duties of their job.

 Compensatory Leave — If eligible, may be granted compensatory leave for extra hours worked on a holiday, or certain hours worked outside of your regular schedule; granted hour-for-hour.

 Community Service Leave — Up to 16 hours of leave per calendar year to provide employees time off with pay for service within their communities.
-Such service may be provided through school assistance or as a volunteer member of a community.
+Such service may be provided through school assistance (grades K- 12) or for other allowed volunteer services.

-Family and Medical Leave — After 1 year of employment, may take up to 12 weeks of paid/unpaid leave each year in the event the employee is needed to care for a family member (child, spouse, or parent), or for the employee’s own serious health condition.
+Family and Medical Leave — After one year of employment and having worked 1,250 hours, may take up to 12 weeks (480 hours) of paid/unpaid leave each year in the event the employee is needed to care for a family member (child, spouse, or parent), or for the employee’s own serious health condition.

 Military Leave — Eligible for leave with pay for up to 15 workdays in a federal fiscal year for military duty, including military training, if a member of the armed services or a member of any reserve component of the Armed Forces or National Guard.